eiliaJafari/CIA-Country-Analysis-and-Clustering/README.md

 ## Goal:

-### Gain insights into similarities between countries and regions of the world by experimenting with different cluster amounts.
+### Using K-means clustering, I will gain insights into similarities between countries and regions of the world by experimenting with different cluster amounts.
 What do these clusters represent?